-Despite various challenges, inter-alia, non-implementation of the Resolution Plan by the Banks and COVID-19 pandemic crises, contribution of the Promoters and entities forming part of Promoter Group of Rs.
+Promoters and entities forming part of Promoter Group have contributed Rs.
 6330 lakhs (Rs.
 4011.00 lakhs fresh induction and Rs.
-2319.00 lakhs out of existing dues) since the approval of the Resolution Plan has helped the Company to substantially complete several public interest projects and smooth running of the operations of the Company.
+2319.00 lakhs out of existing dues) in terms of the approved Resolution Plan.

-The Company has successfully completed/handed over the following public interest projects since the approval of the Resolution Plan:
+The Company has successfully completed/handed over/received completion certificates for the following public interest projects since the approval of the Resolution Plan: